jsimplicio/jsimplicio.github.io/_posts/2018-10-22-new-dscout-home-and-project-page.md

 	<img src="{{ site.baseurl }}/assets/images/project-6.png" title="Move a Mission or Screener" />
 	<figcaption class="media-caption center">Move a Mission or Screener</figcaption>
 </figure>

+Screeners can be deleted if they're in draft mode.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/project-7.png" title="Delete a draft Mission or Screener" />